matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `push`

+This setting defines options for push notifications.

-This option has a number of sub-options relating to push notifications.
+This option has a number of sub-options.
 They are as follows:
 * `include_content`: Clients requesting push notifications can either have the body of the message sent in the notification poke along with other details like the sender, or just the event ID and room ID (`event_id_only`).